thoth-station/s2i-example/README.rst

 TensorFlow stack in less than 2 minutes, but this varies based on load in Thoth deployment).
 Results are cached (3 hours by default) so next builds for same stack and same software/hardware configuration are faster (unless forced or any configuration change on client side).
-The cache is by default omitted as there is set `THAMOS_FORCE` configuration option in the ``openshift.yaml`` file.
+The cache is by default omitted in this example as there is set `THAMOS_FORCE` configuration option in the ``openshift.yaml`` file.

 The adviser on Thoth's side is run in debug mode (see `THAMOS_DEBUG` configuration option in the ``openshift.yaml`` file).